sara-nl/sne-es-db/README.md

 Hand in a diagram of your model.

 Based on this model.
-Convert the E/R model into relations (tables) according to the 8 steps:
+Convert the ER model into relations (tables) according to the 8 steps:

 1. For each strong entity create a table with columns for each simple attribute.
 The key attribute becomes the primary key.
 2. For each weak entity create a table with columns for each simple attribute and include columns for the primary keys of those entities on which the entity depends (foreign keys).